-The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Management Agreement, as of the termination date) and equals 20% of our realized capital gains, if any, on a cumulative basis from commencement of operations through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees, from our inception.
-For the three months ended December 31, 2013 and 2012 the Investment Adviser earned an incentive fee on capital gains of \$0.4 million and zero, respectively, as calculated under the Investment Management Agreement.
+The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Management Agreement, as of the termination date) and equals 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees, from our inception.
+For the three and six months ended March 31, 2014, the Investment Adviser earned an incentive fee on capital gains of \$0.3 million and \$0.7 million, respectively, as calculated under the Investment Management Agreement.
+For the three and six months ended March 31, 2013, the Investment Adviser did not earn an incentive fee on capital gains as calculated under the Investment Management (as described above).

 Under GAAP, we are required to accrue a capital gains incentive fee based upon net realized capital gains and net unrealized capital appreciation and depreciation on investments held at the end of each period.
 In calculating the capital gains incentive fee accrual we considered the cumulative aggregate unrealized capital appreciation in the calculation, as a capital gains incentive fee would be payable if such unrealized capital appreciation were realized, even though such unrealized capital appreciation is not permitted to be considered in calculating the fee actually payable under the Investment Management Agreement.
 This accrual is calculated using the aggregate cumulative realized capital gains and losses and cumulative unrealized capital appreciation or depreciation.
-If such amount is positive at the end of a period, then we record a capital gains incentive fee equal to 20.0% of such amount, less the aggregate amount of actual capital gains related incentive fees paid in all prior years.
+If such amount is positive at the end of a period, then we record a capital gains incentive fee equal to 20% of such amount, less the aggregate amount of actual capital gains related incentive fees paid in all prior years.
 If such amount is negative, then there is no accrual for such year.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
-For the three months ended December 31, 2013 and 2012, the Investment Adviser earned an incentive fee on unrealized capital gains as calculated under GAAP of \$0.2 million and \$0.1 million, respectively.
+For the three and six months ended March 31, 2014, the Investment Adviser accrued an incentive fee on unrealized capital gains as calculated under GAAP of \$0.4 million and \$0.6 million, respectively.
+For the three and six months ended March 31, 2013, the Investment Adviser accrued an incentive fee on unrealized capital gains as calculated under GAAP of \$0.4 million and \$0.6 million, respectively.